Terms of Sales

 Merchant ” refers to the Party identified in the preamble.

-2. Purpose and Scope of Application
+2. Purpose and Scope

 3. Territory

-By way of exception to the above, geographical delivery limitations may be applied to certain Products.
-Where applicable, these limitations are specified on the Product sheet.
+Notwithstanding the foregoing, geographical delivery restrictions may apply to certain Products.
+If applicable, these restrictions will be specified on the Product page.

 4. Pre-contractual information